Trevisan's extractor in the presence of quantum side information: Constructing m -bit extractors from one-bit extractors and weak designs

 \section{Constructing \emph{m}-bit extractors from one-bit extractors and weak designs}

-In this section we show how to construct a quantum $m$-bit extractor from any (classical) $1$-bit strong extractor.
+In this section we prove our main result: we show that Trevisan's extractor paradigm~\cite{Tre01} --- which shows how to construct an $m$-bit extractor from any (classical) $1$-bit strong extractor --- is sound in the presence of quantum side information.

-This can be seen as a derandomization of a result by K\"onig and Terhal~\cite{KT08}, who also extract $m$ bits in the presence of quantum side information by concatenating $m$ times a $1$-bit extractor.
-They however choose a different seed for each bit, thus having a seed of total length $d=mt$, where $t$ is the length of the seed of the $1$-bit extractor.
-In the case of classical side information, this derandomization was done by Trevisan~\cite{Tre01}, who shows how to concatenate $m$ times a $1$-bit extractor using only $d = \poly{t, \log m}$ bits of seed.\footnote{Trevisan's original paper does not explicitly define his extractor as a pseudo-random concatenation of a $1$-bit extractor.
-It has however been noted in, e.g., \cite{Lu04,Vad04}, that this is basically what Trevisan's extractor does.} We combine the weak designs from Raz et al.~\cite{RRV02}, which they use to improve Trevisan's extractor, and a previous observation by two of the authors~\cite{DV10}, that since $1$-bit extractors were shown to be quantum-proof in~\cite{KT08}, Trevisan's extractor is also quantum-proof.
+This construction paradigm can be seen as a derandomization of the simple concatenation of the outputs of a $1$-bit extractor applied $m$ times to the same input with different (independent) seeds.
+The construction with independent seeds needs a total seed of length $d=mt$, where $t$ is the length of the seed of the $1$-bit extractor.
+Trevisan~\cite{Tre01} shows how to do this using only $d = \poly{t, \log m}$ bits of seed, and proves it is sound when no side information is present.\footnote{Trevisan's original paper does not explicitly define his extractor as a pseudo-random concatenation of a $1$-bit extractor.
+It has however been noted in, e.g., \cite{Lu04,Vad04}, that this is basically what Trevisan's extractor does.} We combine a combinatorial construction called weak designs by Raz et al.~\cite{RRV02}, which they use to improve Trevisan's extractor, and a previous observation by two of the authors~\cite{DV10}, that since $1$-bit extractors were shown to be quantum-proof by by K\"onig and Terhal~\cite{KT08}, Trevisan's extractor is also quantum-proof.

 This results in a generic scheme, which can be based on any weak design and $1$-bit strong extractor.
 We define it in \secref{subsec:genericscheme}, then prove bounds on the min-entropy and error in \secref{subsec:security}.